-Manuscripts should conform to the style and usage of the Journal of Oleo Science as exemplified in current issues.
-Authors are required to submit electronic manuscripts of PDF or MS-Word files using the J-STAGE manuscript submission site (http://mc.manuscriptcentral.com/jjocs).
-Manuscripts should be composed of the following: Title page, Abstract page(s), and text; 1 INTRODUCTION, 2 EXPERIMENTAL, 3 RESULTS, 4 DISCUSSION, 5 CONCLUSION, References, Legend(s) to figure(s), Table(s),=Figure(s), and other subsidiary matters such as suggested reviewers.
-Tables and figures are also handled electronically, except photographs, micrographs, etc., which should be glossy and as rich in contrast as possible.
+Manuscripts should conform to the style and usage of the J. $Oleo\ Sci$ . as exemplified in current issues.
+Authors are required to submit electronic manuscripts of MS-Word or PDF files using the J-STAGE manuscript submission site (https://mc.manuscriptcentral.com/jjocs).
+Manuscripts should be composed of the following: Title page, Abstract page(s), and text; 1 Introduction, 2 Experimental, 3 Results, 4 Discussion, 5 Conclusion, References, Legend(s) to figure(s), Table(s), Figure(s), and other subsidiary matters such as suggested reviewers.
+Lines of the text are recommended to be numbered in the left margin.
+Tables, figures, photographs and micrographs are also handled electronically.
 Reproduction of tables and figures drawn in black on good quality paper or tracing paper may be accepted at the author's own expense.

-The PDF or MS-word files should be sent upon request of the Editorial Board (or Executive Editor) after revisions (see 4.6).
+The MS-Word or PDF files should be sent upon request of the Editorial Board (or Executive Editor) after revisions (see 4.6).